conan-io/docs/versioning/lockfiles/configurations.rst

 But, what if a new ``pkga/0.2@user/testing`` version was created in the time between both commands,?
-Although this is unlikely to happen in this example, because everything is local, it is a possibility if ``pkga`` was in a server, and someone (or CI), upload the new version while we are running the above commands.
+Although this is unlikely to happen in this example, because everything is local.
+However, it could happen that ``pkga`` was in a server and the CI, uploads the new version while we are running the above commands.